JamesWeatherhead/AI_agent_AlphaFold_2/README.md

+# This entire repo, and the AlphaFold2 run, was automated by an AI Agentic workflow with Computer Vision

-# ColabFold Human Lysozyme Prediction - Complete Results Package
+## ColabFold Human Lysozyme Prediction - Complete Results Package

 ## 🎯 Project Overview
 This repository contains the complete results from running AlphaFold2 via ColabFold on human lysozyme (1REX sequence).
 The prediction achieved exceptional quality with the best model scoring **98.4 pLDDT** and **0.915 pTM**.